 - Nunavut student financial assistance programs

 For more information on eligibility criteria, refer to the society’s post-secondary handbook.

 Student line of credit

 If you are not eligible for a student loan, a student line of credit from a bank may be a last resort.
 These types of loans are less flexible and should be considered as your last and final option.

-Some agencies, both on- and off-reserve, provide funding for apprenticeship training through the Aboriginal Skills and Employment Training Strategy.
-Typically, an Aboriginal Employment Services office will be the agency that distributes this funding.
+Some agencies, both on- and off-reserve, provide funding for apprenticeship training through the Indigenous Skills and Employment Training Strategy.
+Typically, an Indigenous Employment Services office will be the agency that distributes this funding.

-Community Futures Treaty 7 is a regional organization that provides ASETS funding.
-For more information on eligibility, the application process or an Aboriginal Employment Services office near you, call 403-238-6116 or visit Community Futures.
+Community Futures Treaty 7 is a regional organization that provides ISETS funding.
+For more information on eligibility, the application process or an Indigenous Employment Services office near you, call 403-238-6116 or visit Community Futures.